d3/d3-random/README.md

 <a name="randomLogNormal" href="#randomLogNormal">#</a> d3.<b>randomLogNormal</b>([<i>mu</i>][, <i>sigma</i>]) [<>](https://github.com/d3/d3-random/blob/master/src/logNormal.js "Source")

 Returns a function for generating random numbers with a [log-normal distribution](https://en.wikipedia.org/wiki/Log-normal_distribution).
-The expected value of the random variable’s natural logrithm is *mu*, with the given standard deviation *sigma*.
+The expected value of the random variable’s natural logarithm is *mu*, with the given standard deviation *sigma*.
 If *mu* is not specified, it defaults to 0; if *sigma* is not specified, it defaults to 1.

 <a name="randomBates" href="#randomBates">#</a> d3.<b>randomBates</b>(<i>n</i>) [<>](https://github.com/d3/d3-random/blob/master/src/bates.js "Source")